bradcater/spreadsheet/README.md

   * MAX - the maximum of a given cell(s)
   * MIN - the minimum of a given cell(s)
   * PROD - the product of a given cell(s)
+  * REF - the value of a given cell
   * SUB - the first given cell minus the second given cell
   * SUM - the sum of a given cell(s)